lewis-worsley/globetrotter/README.md

 <hr>

 - Richard Wells (mentor)
-    - With his help and guidance I was able to successfully build a project I'm proud of which including building the back and front ends.
+    - With his help and guidance I was able to successfully build a project I'm proud of which including building the back and front ends

 - Code Institute
     - The Moments walkthrough project provided me with the tools to tackle this challenge by providing a strong foundation and template to work from
+    - The support team for helping me fix any bugs and errors in my code